 Plastic drums look like an easy solution, but they have problems.
-The plastic is usually not thick enough, but if it does hold up, the small space is likely to result in root bound bamboo.
-It’s difficult to take cuttings out of drum, so the roots will probably get bound up and strangle themselves.
+The plastic is usually not thick enough, but if it does hold up, the small space is likely to result in root-bound bamboo.
+It’s difficult to take cuttings out of the drum, so the roots will probably get bound up and strangle themselves.

 In the end, if you want to enjoy a healthy, flourishing grove of running bamboo, you will need a strong and durable root barrier.
 Sometimes a trench works too.
 You can also get great results by planting barriers on three sides and digging a trench on the fourth side.
 Refer to this article on how to dig a trench around your bamboo.

 If you want to learn more about maintaining a healthy bamboo grove, check out some of these related articles.